Lukeus/learning-things/README.md

 ### Spec Kit Primer (New Users)
 If you have never used Spec Kit:

-1. Run `spec-kit init` inside your project directory.
+1. Run `specify init` inside your project directory.
-2. Generate artifacts: `spec-kit generate principles spec clarifications plan tasks`.
+2. Generate artifacts: `specify generate principles spec clarifications plan tasks`.
 3. Fill out each file using the templates and scenarios provided in the labs.
 4. Use the clarify → plan → tasks loop before writing code.
 5. Keep artifacts updated; if implementation reveals gaps, revise spec/plan/tasks first.